 Although wade Hassoub is shorter than wade al-Khur in terms of extension, the first has a large area of watershed that sloping towards the main valley as a slight tendency which difficult distinguish it especially by the satellites.
-A submersible dam was established prior a year 2000 A.D on the main valley of wade Hassoub within the coordinate (E: 401402; N: 3497871), 134m (a.t.s.l), the dam was constructed along 70 m approximately of concrete, and about 100m was a soil dam reinforced with stone, (Fig. 7),
+A submersible dam was established prior a year 2000 A.D on the main valley of wade Hassoub within the coordinate (E: 401402; N: 3497871), 134m (a.t.s.l), the dam was constructed along 70m approximately of concrete and about 100m was a soil dam reinforced with stone, (Plate,3), (Fig.4).
+The presence of this dam and in this remote site does not prevent the flood of rainwater from moving towards Bahar Al- Najaf (Marshes) due to the presences of many streams that pour its waters into the main valley behind of the constriction dam.